New Chancellor Day Hall

-Marie Manikis joined the Faculty of Law of McGill University in 2013 and teaches Criminal Law, Criminal Procedure and Sentencing.
-Her research interests include criminal law, criminal procedure, human rights, victims, sentencing, gender theory and criminal justice.
+Marie Manikis joined the Faculty of Law of McGill University in 2013 and teaches Criminal Justice, Criminal Law, Sentencing, and Criminal Procedure.
+Her research interests include criminal law, criminal procedure, human rights, victims, sentencing, and criminal justice.

-Professor Manikis’ scholarship is interdisciplinary and uses social science methodologies, proportionality theory in sentencing and gender perspectives to advance the available knowledge in criminal law and criminal justice.
-Her work has been published in Canadian and British peer-reviewed journals and was presented at several conferences and seminars, including for judicial training seminars with the National Judicial Institute (Canada), the International Society for the Reform of Criminal Law, the British Association of Comparative Law, the World Society of Victimology, as well as Canadian, British and American Universities.
+Professor Manikis’ scholarship is interdisciplinary, comparative and uses social science methodologies to advance the available knowledge in criminal law and criminal justice.
+For her current projects she has been awarded several research grants including a SSHRC IDG, FRQSC, a Fondation du Barreau grant, and the France-Canada Research Fund.
+Her work has been published in leading peer-reviewed journals and was presented at several conferences and seminars, including for judicial training seminars with the National Judicial Institute (Canada), the International Society for the Reform of Criminal Law, the British Association of Comparative Law, the World Society of Victimology, as well as Canadian, British, American and French Universities.

 During her doctoral studies, she taught graduate tutorials in criminal justice at the Centre for Criminology at the University of Oxford and was a Visiting Researcher at Harvard Law School.
 In 2008-2009, she taught tutorials on the Canadian Charter of Rights and Freedoms and judicial review at York University.
 Prior to this, she practiced law in Montreal and clerked for a Superior Court Justice.
 Finally, Professor Manikis has been interested in the development of evidence-based policies and has provided consultation reports based on her research to the Department of Justice in Canada, the Ministry of Justice in England and Wales and the Canadian Senate.